 \section{Abstract}

-Kuzushiji was one of the most popular writing styles in pre-modern Japan and was widely used in both personal letters and official documents.
-However, due to its highly cursive forms and extensive glyph variations, most modern Japanese readers cannot directly interpret Kuzushiji characters.
-Therefore, recent research has focused on developing automated Kuzushiji character recognition methods, which have achieved satisfactory performance on relatively clean Kuzushiji document images.
-However, existing methods struggle to maintain recognition accuracy under seal interference (e.g., when seals overlap characters), despite the frequent occurrence of seals in pre-modern Japanese documents.
-To address this challenge, we propose a three-stage restoration-guided Kuzushiji character recognition (RG-KCR) framework specifically designed to mitigate seal interference.
-We construct datasets for evaluating Kuzushiji character detection (Stage~1) and classification (Stage~3).
-Experimental results show that the YOLOv12-medium model achieves a precision of 98.0\% and a recall of 93.3\% on the constructed test set.
-We quantitatively evaluate the restoration performance of Stage~2 using PSNR and SSIM.
-In addition, we conduct an ablation study to demonstrate that Stage~2 improves the Top-1 accuracy of Metom, a Vision Transformer (ViT)-based Kuzushiji classifier employed in Stage~3, from 93.45\% to 95.33\%.
-The implementation code of this work is available at \url{https://ruiyangju.github.io/RG-KCR} .
+Kuzushiji was one of the most widely used cursive writing systems in pre-modern Japan.
+Due to its highly cursive forms and extensive glyph variations, most modern Japanese readers are unable to read Kuzushiji characters.
+Consequently, recent studies have focused on developing automated Kuzushiji character recognition (KCR) methods, which have achieved strong performance on relatively clean Japanese historical document images.
+Although seals frequently appear in Japanese historical documents, existing methods often fail to maintain recognition accuracy under seal interference, particularly when seals overlap with characters.
+To address this challenge, we propose a seal-robust KCR framework.
+Based on character detection, classification, and ordering, the proposed framework additionally incorporates document restoration to mitigate seal interference, thereby improving overall recognition performance.
+In addition, we introduce a novel synthetic data augmentation strategy to enhance the performance of character detection models.
+We further correct annotation errors, reconstruct the dataset, and create a synthetic test set to simulate severe seal interference.
+Experimental results demonstrate the effectiveness of the proposed framework in mitigating the impact of seal interference on KCR.
+Compared with a conventional baseline and NDLkotenOCR, it achieves relative character error rate (CER) reductions of 39.7\% and 5.9\%, respectively, on the real test set, and 50.1\% and 41.7\%, respectively, on the synthetic test set.